Ami Horowitz hopes to 'bring some sanity' to Dem debate stage as he launches 2020 bid

 Horowitz criticized Trump's trade policies, which he thought was partly in opposition to free trade and fears this administration's tariffs on China will derail what he considers to be a "phenomenal" economy under the Trump presidency.
 He also isn't strongly for or against "the wall" on the southern border but is in favor of letting those on the ground who control the border decide what they need.

-On foreign policy, he did complimented President Trump's treatment of Israel and his "toughness" on Russia, but disapproved his rhetoric towards Russian President Vladimir Putin and believes the US is "being played" by North Korea.
+On foreign policy, he complimented President Trump's treatment of Israel and his "toughness" on Russia, but disapproved his rhetoric towards Russian President Vladimir Putin and believes the US is "being played" by North Korea.

 CLICK HERE TO GET THE FOX NEWS APP